next up previous [pdf]

 \end{displaymath} (17)

-and the last thing in the loop is to use the optimization step function stepper() to choose the length of the step size and to choose how much of the previous step to include.
+and the last thing in the loop is to use the optimization step function stepper() to decide the length of the step size and to decide how much of the previous step to include.

 user/gee/invint1.c